gayathriuthamaraj/InDel/README.md

 ## Risk Controls and Edge Cases

-This section documents how GigShield handles failure modes and adversarial scenarios.
+This section documents how InDel handles failure modes and adversarial scenarios.
 Most insurance systems are designed for the happy path.
 The edge cases below represent real situations that would occur at scale and have been addressed in the system design.

 ---